Marshland High School: Key Stage 4

-Key Stage 4 contains years 9, 10 and eleven.
+Key Stage 4 currently contains years 10 and 11.
 Approximately 60% of the teaching time is dedicated to the core curriculum.
 Student will study GCSEs in: English Language and English Literature, Mathematics and either a double award trilogy science course or a triple award separate sciences.

 Additional time is given to the following non-examined subjects: Core PE (non-examined) and Skills for Life.

 Students are then offered 4 optional subjects which leads to a GSCE or a BTEC Level 2 vocational qualification.
 German and French are the languages offered.

 Notable alumni

 Neil Shephard, Frank B. Baird, Jr. Professor of Science in the Department of Economics and the Department of Statistics at Harvard University, studied at the school.